- Why are you drawn to studying the major you have selected?

 Cornell University, both the youngest and largest member of the prestigious Ivy League, is home to seven undergraduate colleges and nearly 80 majors.
 Established in 1865 by Ezra Cornell, the Ithaca, New York institution has certainly lived up to its founder’s motto: “I would found an institution where any person can find instruction in any study.”

 The wide range of opportunities at Cornell drew a record-breaking number of applicants this past admission cycle.
 47,038 students applied for entry into the class of 2021, with an acceptance rate of only 12.5%, the lowest in the university’s history.
-The increasingly difficult nature of the admissions game requires increasingly stronger essays—with nearly 50,000 applications to review, having a supplement that stand out from the pack is essential.
+The increasingly difficult nature of the admissions game requires increasingly stronger essays — with nearly 50,000 applications to review, having a supplement that stands out from the pack is essential.

 Before submitting the Common Application or the Universal College Application, both of which are accepted by Cornell, students are required to select which of the seven undergraduate colleges they wish to be accepted into.
 In addition to a personal statement, a supplemental essay (maximum of 650 words) is required for each college.
 Below, we’ll go in depth into each of the prompts and help you craft an essay that’s sure to impress the Cornell admissions committee!